 An option to call the instrument after five years, but prior to the start of the amortization period, will not be viewed as an incentive to redeem as long as the insurer does nothing that creates an expectation that the call will be exercised.

-&lt;sup>58 Replacement issuances can be concurrent with but not after the instrument is called.
+Replacement issuances can be concurrent with but not after the instrument is called.
+Replacement issuances can be concurrent with but not after the instrument is called.